Frankie Kazarian: Second return to TNA Wrestling (2021–present)

 At Bound for Glory in October 2024, Kazarian won the 20-person Intergender Call Your Shot Gauntlet and earned a championship match of his choosing up to one year.
 Over the next few months, Kazarian made several unsuccessful attempts to call his shot, most notably at Genesis where Joe Hendry defeated Nic Nemeth to win the title.
 At Rebellion, Kazarian failed to win the TNA World Championship from Hendry, this was a triple threat match with NXT's Ethan Page.
 At Victory Road, Kazarian would defeat Steve Maclin to win the TNA International Championship for the first time.
 However, he would lose the title back to Maclin on October 12 at Bound for Glory, ending his reign at 16 days.
 Later that night, Kazarian attacked Jody Threat and took her spot in the Call Your Shot Gauntlet, winning the match alongside Nic Nemeth, becoming the first wrestler to win back-to-back Call Your Shot Gauntlets.
-On the November 13, 2025 episode of Impact!, Kazarian cashed in his Call Your Shot, defeating TNA World Champion Mike Santana to win the title for the first time.
-This victory made him an TNA Grand Slam winner.
+On the November 13, 2025 episode of Impact!, Kazarian cashed in his Call Your Shot Gauntlet, defeating TNA World Champion Mike Santana to win the title for the first time.
+This victory made him a TNA Grand Slam winner.
+On December 5 at Final Resolution, Kazarian made his first successful title defense against JDC.
+On January 15, 2026 on Thursday Night Impact!s AMC debut, Kazarian lost the TNA World Championship to Mike Santana ending his reign at 63 days.